-• MAT-100 placement (Math Modeling and Precalculus); SPA-201 placement (Intermediate Spanish); English Composition requirement satisfied
+• MAT-100 placement (Math Modeling and Precalculus); SPA-201 placement (Intermediate Spanish); ENG-101 EXEMPT

-Type of Course Examples/Possibilities 1 .
-Freshman Tutorial Already scheduled 2 2.
-Literature/Fine Arts ART-126 Studio Art Fundamentals ENG-109-01/GEN-171-01/GHL-177-01 World Literature THE-105 Introduction to Acting 3 8.
-World Language course SPA-201 Intermediate Spanish and SPA-201L Intermediate Spanish Lab A new language + lab at the 101 level 4 Exploration course (something the student has never taken before) ASI-112-01/ENG-171-01 Manga & AnimeTHE-103-01 Escape Rooms
+Type of Course Examples/Possibilities 1.
+Freshman Tutorial Already scheduled 2.
+Literature/Fine Arts ART-126 Studio Art Fundamentals MUS-101 Music in Society THE-105 Introduction to Acting 3.
+World Language course SPA-201 Intermediate Spanish and SPA-201L Intermediate Spanish Lab A new language + lab at the 101 level 4.
+Exploration course (something the student has never taken before) ASI-112-01/ENG-171-01 Manga & Anime THE-104 Introduction to Film

 Type of Course Examples/Possibilities 1.
-Behavioral Science course PSY-101 Introduction to PsychologyPSC-141 Intro to International Relations 2.
+Behavioral Science course PSY-101 Intro to Psychology (section 02 is freshmen only) PSC-141 Intro to International Relations 2.
 Other exploration course PHI-240-01/CLA-240-01 Ancient Philosophy REL-103 Islam & Religions of India

-- Beginning students have yet to meet any curricular requirements, so essentially anything this student chooses for his first semester will count toward some requirement he will need.
+- Beginning students have yet to meet any curricular requirements, so essentially anything this student chooses for his first semester will count toward some requirement.
 Lit/Fine Arts courses and Behavioral Science courses are good distribution areas to start with because it takes three course credits to fulfill them. - ENG-101 is not scheduled because the English department decided that this student would not be required to take it, based on his placement test.
 The English Composition requirement for graduation is satisfied. - MAT-100 is not scheduled because the student has not expressed an interest in one of the majors that requires completion of Calculus I (Biochemistry, Chemistry, Physics, Economics, Financial Economics, Computer Science, or Mathematics), or in a pre-health or 3/2 pre-engineering sequence.